 MEMORIAL AND DONATED TREES AND PLANTS AT MILFORD HOUSE

 Large spruce tree by the propane tanks – was planted by Warren Miller, Bud and Marg’s son.
 Warren drowned in Fisher Lake as a teenager.
-We almost lost this tree to the excavators for the new lodge but Charlie wouldn’t have it.
-He saved it from the power saw!

 Three linden trees in a row, at the bottom of the garden, were planted by Harold Haff in memory of his first wife.
 The cement memory stone between the trees bears her name.
 Mr. Haff was one of the original shareholders.